-Floral foam was invented in 1954 by the Smithers-Oasis company in 1954.
+Floral foam was invented in 1954 by the Smithers-Oasis company.
 The Oasis® Brand of Floral foam products are internationally recognised.
 Koch & Co have developed the Strass® Floral Foam brand as another great option for the Australian florist market.
-Strass foam products are a proven and economical alternative to Oasis® Floral Foam, and give great results.
-Click here for more information about our Strass foam.
+Strass foam products are a proven and economical alternative to Oasis Floral Foam, and give great results.

 Most floral foam is made from phenolic foam.
 This synthetic substance is made from a variety of materials, including carbon black and formaldehyde.
 These substances are toxic, so it is important to take care when handling floral foam.
 It is recommended to avoid exposure by wearing gloves and avoiding contact with your skin.
 Eye masks can be used to avoid irritated eyes if dust is excessive.
 If you are shaping floral foam yourself, make sure the area is properly ventilated and wear a dust mask to ensure you don’t inhale any foam particles.

 Why Use Floral Foam?

 Some arrangements, such as those in a traditional vase, don’t need foam.
 However, by using foam you can create fantastic flower arrangements which, without a strong base, couldn’t be supported.
 Foam spheres, for example, allow you to create amazing hanging floral compositions.
 Round forms are great for show-stopping centerpieces, and specialty shapes such as crosses and funeral bats are wonderful for creating beautiful arrangements for funerals and many other religious occasions.